“Farmhouse” is one of my most stunning, and most difficult print (to date), with a heavy black gradient in the sky…

 I'm also using the more extreme aspect ratio that I've come to enjoy in my photography.

-The final poster concept is purely typographic, and designed to work at multiple distances—with the large “change” transforming to the teaser text as one gets closer.
-The creation of this idea took a couple of iterations in design:
+This poster promoting an educational system update campaign called “Change the Change” is purely typographic, and designed to work at multiple distances—with the large “change” transforming to the teaser text as one gets closer.

 This photography collection, exhibition, video, and future fine press book represents both the beginning of my artistic explorations, and the ongoing exploration into the necessity, and contradiction, of self-imposed isolation to the “creative” professional.